OUR VIEW: Snap election is last thing we need right now - BC Local News

 Here we are in the middle of a pandemic.
 Meanwhile, politicians are navel gazing about elections.

-What Surrey residents, B.C. residents, Canadian residents need is a semblance of stability in these stressful times.
+What Comox Valley residents, B.C. residents, Canadian residents need is a semblance of stability in these stressful times.

 People are worried about their health, the health of their loved ones, their jobs, making ends meet.
 They’re not worried about who their MLA or MP is, unless of course they are true believers.
 People simply want whomever is currently in power to rise to the task of making 2020 a little more bearable.